puls/objc-codegenutils/README.md

 Call `objc-identifierconstants` with the `.storyboard` paths as arguments from the directory into which it should output the code.

-For a storyboard named "Foo" with view controller identifier "Bar" and segue identifier "Baz" somewhere in it, you'll get `FooStoryboardIdenfitiers.h` and `FooStoryboardIdentifiers.m` with `extern NSString *const FooStoryboardBarIdentifier` and `extern NSString *const FooStoryboardBazIdentifier` in it.
+For a storyboard named "Foo" with view controller identifier "Bar" and segue identifier "Baz" somewhere in it, you'll get `FooStoryboardIdentifiers.h` and `FooStoryboardIdentifiers.m` with `extern NSString *const FooStoryboardBarIdentifier` and `extern NSString *const FooStoryboardBazIdentifier` in it.
 Put them in your DerivedSources folder and you're good to go.

 ## Command-line options (common to all three tools)